kiran-brahma/obsidan/content/Linkedin/new customers.md

 date: 2023-05-18
 ---

 Many entrepreneurs mistakenly think friends and family will be their first customers.
 While they offer initial support, few end up paying for your products/services.

 In 2012, When my father was contemplating starting his own business, friends promised opportunities but none became customers once operations commenced.
 Even today when I enquire about any possibility, they express why it's not currently possible and hope for good news soon

 A friend spent 5+ years becoming an expert in a niche field.
 Many of his friends continuously sought his expertise.
 I suggested charging as most companies have budgets.
 When he decided to start charging, friends said they'd initiate the process.
 Fast forward to today, my friend works monthly on 3-5 engagements.
-Interestingly, most of his initial friends are yet to engage his services.
+Interestingly, most of his initial friends are yet to engage in his services.

 The same story repeats with other entrepreneurs I speak to: